Detroit Tigers Odds

 Placing bets on or against the Tigers with Michigan sportsbook apps is a simple four-step process:

-1. Download and install the app
+1. Download and install a sports betting app

 If you have an Android device, you’ll need to adjust your settings to allow app installations from sources outside of Google Play.
 Then you can download and install the app directly from an online sportsbook website.